Westville Correctional Facility: Incidents

 Drug trafficking by staff was a problem at the facility in 1996.
 The Indiana State Police were observed frequently at the gates used by staff to enter the facility to conduct K-9 drug checks of vehicles and staff entering the facility.

-The water was turned off twice within the years 2013-2015.
+The water was turned off twice within the years 2013–2015.
 The first was caused by the water tower on grounds malfunctioning.
-The second was a pipe burst behind the educational complex.
+The second was when a pipe burst behind the educational complex.
 The water line was struck by the maintenance personnel who were digging near the main road.
 Westville had to bring in outside contractors to fix the problem.
 Offenders were given bottled water, at the staffs' leisure, and were still able to use toilets during the incident, at most twice a day.
 The offenders who used plastic bags to replace the toilet were not instructed to, since water was shut off and staff refused inmates basic human necessity to relieve themselves, and instead instructed the inmates to use the non-functioning toilets.
 The inmates then used trash bags to collect their fecal matter and disposed of it out of broken windows in the complexes.